nextcloud/ansible-collection-nextcloud-admin/roles/install_nextcloud/README.md

 #### Patch **user_saml** Application

-When the `user_saml` application is configured using the environment-variable, the returned principal contains an upper-case realm.
-This is e.g. undesirable when the user backend stores the principals with realm in lower-case, because the case-sensitive lookup for the existing user would not find the existing user.
+If you centrally administer your users and configure nextcloud to include users via LDAP as user-backend through e.g. `user_ldap` module and want to provide Single-sign-on, you may configure the `user_saml` application using the environment-variable `REMOTE_USER`.
+In this case, the returned principal contains an upper-case realm.
+This is undesirable when the user backend stores the principals with realm in lower-case, which is the case for `user_ldap`, because the case-sensitive lookup by `user_saml` module for the existing user would not find the existing user.
+A typical use-case is, when you run a Samba Domain Controller and manage your users centrally in the Domain and want to provide Single-Sign-On in Nextcloud.
 This patch adds a workaround to `SAMLController.php`, which converts the realm to lower-case.
 To activate this patch, you also need to define `user_saml` application in `nextcloud_apps`.
 ```yaml
 nextcloud_apps: